freeCodeCamp/freeCodeCamp/docs/how-to-contribute-to-the-codebase.md

    >
    > You should ensure your pull request is merged by a moderator before performing this step.
 To avoid this scenario, you should **always** work on a branch other than the `main`.

    This step **will sync the latest changes** from the main repository of freeCodeCamp.
-It is important that you rebase your branch on top of the latest `upstream/main` as often as possible to avoid conflicts later.

    Update your copy of the freeCodeCamp upstream repository: